costineesti/about-me/content/seaclear.md

 >[!hint] Currently working on...
 >
-> Real-time comparison of multi-camera 3D pose estimation(code is done, waiting to validate with a good enough experiment).

-TODO:
-* Kalman Filter (Robot localization din ROS - package -- EKF)
+> * Extended Kalman Filter (Robot localization from ROS package -- EKF)
-* Segmentare pe baza tank-ului galben
+> * Multi camera feature tracking, not just based on the bbox center from each perspective
+> * Ground truth metric based on the metalic grid